DryDragon10/CandleGenie-Pancakeswap-Fully-Automated-Prediction-Bot-RSI-Crossover/README.md

 Download Node and NPM

-Use following commands in command terminal(cmd) with terminal router to foler.
+Use following commands in command terminal(cmd) with terminal router to folder.

 npm i web3